lk-geimfari/awesomo/languages/RUBY.md

 ---
 [**Puma**](https://github.com/puma/puma) is a simple, fast, threaded, and highly concurrent HTTP 1.1 server for Ruby/Rack applications.
 Puma is intended for use in both development and production environments.
 In order to get the best throughput, it is highly recommended that you use a Ruby implementation with real threads like Rubinius or JRuby.

+## R

+[**Rails**](https://github.com/rails/rails) a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
+Also called Ruby ​​on Rails
+Understanding the MVC pattern is key to understanding Rails.
+MVC divides your application into three layers: Model, View, and Controller, each with a specific responsibility.
+A great help for developers by allowing them to abstract and simplify common repetitive tasks.

 ## S

 [**Scientist**](https://github.com/github/scientist) - a Ruby library for carefully refactoring critical paths.